-In this guide, I’ll walk you through the benefits of using non-chlorine shock so you can decide if it’s the right fit for your situation.
+In this guide, I’ll walk you through the pros and cons of using non-chlorine shock and how to use it.

 What Is Non-Chlorine Pool Shock?

 The process of shocking is critical for your pool’s maintenance because it keeps your swimming water clear and safe.

 There are three main reasons why you need to shock a pool.
 They include: